-Introduction-The flourishing state of Art in this country- Disadvantages attending the modern Painter of Portraits -Short encomium on this branch of Art, with the account of its origin in the story of the Maid of Corinth-Superiority of Historical Painting-Some account of the Greeks who excelled in it-Its destruction and revival in Italy-Short account of the most eminent Italian and Spanish Painters-Those of Flanders and France-The corruption of Art among the latter.
+AN introduction to the subject-The flourishing state of Art in this country-Disadvantages attending the modern painter of portraits-Short encomium on this branch of Art, with the account of its origin in the story of the maid of Corinth.
+Superiority of historical painting-Some account of the Greeks who excell'd in it-Its destruction, and revival in Italy-Short account of the most eminent Italian painters- Those of France and Flanders.
+The rise of painting in England, and the reasons for its happening so late-The rapidity of its improvement-A slight sketch of the most eminent living artists in England.
+The author's wish to see his friend among the first of that number-His reasons for The reputation of a painter in some degree owing to a happy choice of subjects-A few recommended from national events-and from Milton and Shakespeare-Conclusion -Author's wishes for his friend's success.